-The expert team at Clarkson Eyecare specializes in the diagnosis and treatment of eye conditions like cataracts.
-Our optometrists use the latest technology in eye exams and work with our cataract surgeons to determine the best solution to improve your vision and eye health.
+The team at Clarkson Eyecare specializes in the diagnosis and treatment of cataracts.
+Our local eye doctors use the latest technology in eye exams and work with our cataract surgeons to determine the best solution to improve or restore your vision and eye health.

-If you are one of the 2.4 millions of Americans living with cataracts, Clarkson Eyecare can help you see clearly again.
+If you are one of the 2.4 million Americans living with cataracts, Clarkson Eyecare can help you see clearly again.

 At Clarkson Eyecare, our goal is to provide every patient with the best vision possible.
-We are located in Florida, Georgia, Illinois, Kentucky, Michigan, Minnesota, Missouri, New Jersey, Ohio, and Virginia.
-Click here or call (844) 393-2326 to schedule an appointment with one of our eye care specialists near you.
+We have locations in Florida, Georgia, Illinois, Kentucky, Michigan, Minnesota, Missouri, New Jersey, Ohio, and Virginia.
+Click here or call (844) 393-2326 to schedule an appointment with one of our cataract eye doctors near you.

 High blood pressure